miroslavvidovic/bash-scripts/README.md

 ## mo-templating
 Testing the awesome templating engine for bash - [mo](https://github.com/tests-always-included/mo).
 Mustache templates in bash.

+## my-services
+Check the status of selected system services with systemctl.

 ## pomodoro-timer
 A simple timer script for the pomodoro technique.
 [Pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) is a popular time management method.